-After eating Japanese food for years in America, we finally made it to Japan in 2013.
+After eating typical Japanese food for years in America, we finally made it to Japan in 2013.
 What a revelation!
-We ate our way through both Tokyo and Kyoto at multiple izakayas, the Takashimaya department store, two famous markets (Nishiki and Tsukiji) and two Michelin starred restaurants (Florilege and Bird Land), but it wasn’t enough to quench our thirst for Japanese food.
+We ate our way through both Tokyo and Kyoto at multiple izakayas, the Takashimaya department store, two famous markets (Nishiki and Tsukiji) and two Michelin starred restaurants (Florilege and Bird Land), but it wasn’t enough to quench our thirst for local Japanese food.

 We returned to Japan in 2016 for a three-week stay in Osaka, a city aptly nicknamed Tenka no Daidokoro – Japan’s Kitchen.
-Staying in Japan’s most food-focused city for an extended time allowed us to dive deeply into the city’s street food culture and eat our weight in ramen, sushi and other Japanese food favorites.
+Staying in Japan’s most food-focused city for an extended time allowed us to dive deeply into the city’s street food culture and eat our weight in ramen, sushi and other famous Japanese food favorites.

 Returning a third time to Japan during an epic Asia cruise in 2018, we visited the port cities of Naha, Fukuoka and Nagasaki.
 After eating our way through these disparate cities, we knew another return to the land of the rising sun was inevitable.

 That fourth visit hasn’t happened… yet.
 Until it does, we can easily satisfy our Japanese food cravings in our home city of Lisbon and all over the world.
 But mark our words – we will return to Japan sooner than later to eat at the source.
 It’s inevitable.

 Our guide outlines 37 authentic Japanese foods and drinks that you can’t miss during your trip.
 For ease of use, we’ve separated the guide into six categories: